Herman Cain Award: Reception

-Lydia Dugdale, director of the Center for Clinical Medical Ethics at Columbia University Irving Medical Center, said that it is "not surprising that people would delight on the misfortune of others" but that "Delighting in the suffering of others lies contrary to everything medical ethics espouses and certainly it's cruel that regular people would do this."
+Lydia Dugdale, director of the Center for Clinical Medical Ethics at Columbia University Irving Medical Center, said that "Delighting in the suffering of others lies contrary to everything medical ethics espouses and certainly it's cruel that regular people would do this."
 F. Diane Barth, a psychotherapist writing for NBC News, described the subreddit as "A dark and sardonic corner of the internet" that "captures the rage and outrage of presumably vaccinated, mask-wearing individuals, many of whom have either been infected with Covid-19 in the past or have watched friends and family become ill — and even die."
-Barth also described "This push to revel in schadenfreude, and to assign collective blame" as "understandable and more than a little expected, especially on the internet.
-But this so-called award also captures the collective loss of empathy that colors so many of our political and personal conversations right now.
+Barth also said "this so-called award also captures the collective loss of empathy that colors so many of our political and personal conversations right now.
 Like soldiers who have been trained to see their enemies as less than human, we have forgotten that those who disagree with us are, despite everything, still people."

 In an interview with Business Insider, Rocky Moose, one of the subreddit's moderators, said that the subreddit was "an emotional outlet born out of frustration" and that "COVID misinformation kills.
 We're documenting a pandemic of the unvaccinated".

 On October 16, 2021, CNBC reported that the subreddit had convinced some readers to get vaccinated against COVID-19.
 CNBC also reported that r/HermanCainAward was the tenth fastest growing subreddit over the previous thirty days, according to FrontPageMetrics.com, a website that tracks usage of Reddit.